sbyrnes/bloom.js/README.md

 Description
 ========
 A bloom filter is a probabilistic data structure used to test for membership in a set.
-It is a great way to track whether you have seen a given value previously or not.
+It is highly memory efficient and very fast, so it is a good tool when faced with a very large number of values in a set and testing set membership is performance sensitive.

 For example, if you are implementing a web crawler you may want to be able to quickly identify whether you have seen a given page before or not.
-A bloom filter represents a low memory and fast way to do that detection, without needing to do a full search of your entire dataset.
+Instead of looking up the page in your data store, you can register each page's text as a value in the bloom filter and quickly check.
+Since the bloom filter is memory efficient you can easily handle many thousands of web pages with very little space.

 bloom.js provides a simple interface and implementation in pure javascript designed for Node.js applications.
 With little effort it could be modified to fit browser implementations as well.